MI bus

 The MI interface circuit is shown above.
 The MI bus uses only one wire.

-The transistor serves to drive the bus and protect the MCU from voltage transients on the line.
+The transistor serves to drive the bus and protect and isolate the MCU from voltage transients on the line.

 The MCU's RX pin is protected by two resistors and two diodes which protect against transient currents.